Flumeded/esphome-SK23-Nebula-Light/README.md

 ---

 ## Notes

-There are some bits of non-working code from SK20 project, so some cleanup is needed.
-Also, I could not figure how to make reset button to work.

-I hope this project helps you to kickstart your futher research and any contributions are very welcome.
+I hope this project helps you to kickstart your further research and any contributions are very welcome.

 Also I have managed to kill my laser during investigation, but were able to find a [drop-in replacement](https://aliexpress.com/i/1005002610306340.html).